-The Museum of the African Diaspora Poet-in-Residence program was founded in 2018.
+Museum of the African Diaspora’s Poets-in-Residence was founded in 2018.
 This program provides writers with opportunities to respond to contemporary art of the African Diaspora and extend the reach of the museum through programming embedded within the historically marginalized Bay Area communities.

 Residents enjoy flexible, drop-in access to the Museum of the African Diaspora, located in San Francisco, California.
 For the term of the residency, every resident receives: